svlada/svlada.github.io/hire-me/index.md

 **Services**

 - Designing software solutions for small-mid size business.
-- Maintainace of legacy systems and handling technical debt.
+- Maintainance of legacy systems and handling technical debt.
 - Development of custom HIPAA compliant web applications.

 **Technological Expertise**

-- Designing infrastracture and deployment processes on AWS.
+- Designing infrastructure and deployment processes on AWS.
 - Development of business logic using JVM languages: Kotlin and Java.
 - Development of business logic using Elixir.
-- Designing well optimized relational model on Postgres database.
+- Designing well-optimized relational model on the Postgres database.
-- Building user interface using React.
+- Building a user interface using React.

 **Currently available for hire**